Home Health Care Agencies in North Dakota

 Median Monthly Cost

-Higher costs in North Dakota may be influenced by factors such as rural service delivery, staff availability, and the state's focus on high-quality care standards.
+Higher costs in North Dakota may be attributed to factors such as rural service delivery challenges and the need for specialized staff in less populated areas.

 | Care Type | Monthly Cost | vs. National |